By Eric Vandenbroeck and co-workers

 aid to Pakistan in retaliation for its nuclear program, Pakistan claimed it had

-Pakistan.
-Rabbani wanted to move cautiously and gradually, building broader
+also operated from Pakistan.
+Rabbani wanted to move cautiously and gradually,

 Rabbani's original scheme for Islamic revolution did not envisage armed